Term Life Insurance vs Whole Life Insurance: Learn About the Differences

 Whole life polices can generate cash value over the course of time, as do other types of permanent life insurance.
 Keeping all this information in mind, make sure to evaluate your individual circumstances such as age and financial objectives when selecting a policy.
 If you are planning to guarantee a death benefit even if you live to an old age, whole life or universal life insurance is something to consider.

 A good option is to buy a term life policy that is guaranteed convertible.
 When you're younger the term life insurance cost will be lower for a much larger death benefit than whole life or universal life.
 The long term benefit is that you can upgrade your term policy at a later date without taking another physical exam.
 You can also check to see if you qualify for better-priced coverage by meeting the underwriting requirements in place at that time.
 Your needs are likely to change over time and a quality term policy can provide the flexibility to change.
-Also, if you are certain you only want a policy for, say, 15 or 20 years, term life insurance is a great choice.
+Also, if you are certain you only want a policy for, say, 15 or 20 years, term life insurance is a good choice.

 Think about your financial goals, too.
 Are you looking for a simple life insurance policy that just pays out a death benefit and nothing else?
 Term life insurance may be the answer if simplicity is your goal.
 Alternatively, are you looking for something with a death benefit you cannot outlive ?
 If so, whole life insurance, or another form of permanent life insurance, may be right for you.